seifmoustafa/flutter_otp_kit/README.md

 ## 🏗️ Architecture

-Flutter OTP Kit is built with a modern component-based architecture that emphasizes separation of concerns, maintainability, and flexibility.
+Flutter OTP Kit is built with a modern widget-based architecture that emphasizes separation of concerns, maintainability, and flexibility.
 This architecture makes the package highly customizable, easy to extend, and simple to integrate into any Flutter application.

 The package is built with a modular architecture for better maintainability:

-### Components
+### Widgets

-The package is organized into several key components, each with a specific responsibility:
+The package is organized into several key widgets, each with a specific responsibility:

 #### OtpVerificationWidget
-The main widget that orchestrates all components.
+The main widget that orchestrates all widgets.
 It serves as the entry point for the package and manages the overall state and behavior of the OTP verification process.

 ```dart
 OtpVerificationWidget(